 Krimml Waterfalls Walk (Thurs) from £21

-At the foot of the Gerlos Pass, these waterfalls are the highest in Europe.
+At the foot of the Gerlos Pass, these waterfalls are the highest in Austria.
 Enjoy a walk up the footpath to the top where the best views of the falls can be seen

 Berchtesgaden Historic Tour (Fri) from £27